Photo overview of Botswana as a traveller

-Botswana is safari/game drive heaven.
-The place to go for nature and animal lovers.
+Botswana is safari/game drive heaven—the place to go for nature and animal lovers.
 You can visit the Okavango Delta and witness the mighty hippo.
-Go to Chobe National park to encounter the kind elephant.
-Or maybe visit Savuti National park and look for the strong lion.
+Go to Chobe National Park to encounter the kind elephant.
+Or maybe visit Savuti National Park and look for the strong lion.

-The People of Botswana
+The People of Botswana in pictures

 Going on a trip means you also will meet a lot of new people.
 People that are there for an entire trip and people that are there for a couple of hours.
 This is a collection of photos I made of all those people.